EHC Needs Assessments

 - Consultation with other relevant professionals

-Following the assessment, should a decision be made not to issue the EHC plan, this will be communicated to families and settings by week 16 of the process.
-Should a plan be deemed necessary, the EHC Coordinator will work with young people and families via telephonic / electronic means to draft the EHC Plan, utilising the information provided.
-The draft EHC plan will then be issued to the family and setting electronically.
+In accordance with the SEND Code of Practice, following the EHC Needs Assessment, should a decision be made not to issue an EHC Plan, this will be communicated to families and settings by Week 16 of the process.
+Should an EHC Plan be deemed necessary, the EHCCo will work with the young person and their families via telephonic/electronic means to draft the EHC Plan, utilising the information provided for the EHC Needs Assessment.
+The draft EHC Plan will then be issued to the parents/carers and setting electronically.